Treasury Secretary Nominee Steven Mnuchin Clashes With Democrats in Confirmation Hearing

-Mnuchin initially failed to disclose to the committee $100 million in assets
+Mnuchin initially failed to disclose to the committee $100 million in assets+ READ ARTICLE

 (WASHINGTON) — Steven Mnuchin, President-elect Donald Trump’s pick as Treasury secretary, clashed with Democrats during a lengthy confirmation hearing Thursday over his handling of thousands of mortgage foreclosures and his failure to initially disclose to the committee $100 million in assets and interests in a Cayman Islands corporation.